PaulWay/openscad_work/Battery_accessories/README.md

 A handle to fit on ThunderSky / Winston Energy 60AH LiFePO4 cells, so that the pack can be lifted as a whole.
 Currently contains the `pinch` function for operating on lists of 2D points.
+This design relies on inward pressure to hold the handle to the sides of the battery - this may be via the 'pinch' tapering the battery holding points inward, but should be added to with glue or an external band around the battery and handle sides.